magento/devdocs/guides/v2.2/config-guide/prod/prod_deploy-over-tech.md

 *	Save the sensitive configuration in `env.php` on your production system using the [`magento config:set:sensitive` command]({{ page.baseurl }}config-guide/cli/config-cli-subcommands-config-mgmt-set.html)

 ### Configuration settings locked in the Magento Admin
 Any configuration settings in `config.php` or `env.php` are locked in the Magento Admin; that is, those settings cannot be changed in the Admin.
-The only way to change the settings is to change `config.php` or `env.php` using the [`magento config:set --force` command]({{ page.baseurl config-guide/cli/config-cli-subcommands-config-mgmt-set.html}}).
+The only way to change the settings is to change `config.php` or `env.php` using the [`magento config:set --lock` command]({{ page.baseurl config-guide/cli/config-cli-subcommands-config-mgmt-set.html}}).

 ## Changes in the Magento Admin {#config-deploy-admin}
 We changed the following behavior in the Magento Admin in production mode: